ALL

 Exercise

 Exercise is a type of physical activity that you plan.
-You do it to improve your muscle strength, flexibility, and aerobic fitness (heart and lung health).
+You can do it to improve your muscle strength, flexibility, and aerobic fitness (heart and lung health).

 Here are some examples of exercise routines: